-The Raza Resource Centro (RRC) is one of the newest Campus Community Centers under the new Vice Chancellor of Equity, Diversity, and Inclusion at UC San Diego.
+The Raza Resource Centro (Raza) is one of the newest Campus Community Centers under the new Vice Chancellor of Equity, Diversity, and Inclusion at UC San Diego.
 The Centro came out of a history of struggle, and student and community movements that called for resources and support for UCSD Chicano/as- Latino/as.
-For the past two years the RRC was a student-run center, and we are excited to continue that momentum.
+For the past two years the Raza was a student-run center, and we are excited to continue that momentum.
 As a Campus Community Center with administrative staff and student interns we hope to offer activities, events and resources to connect, students, staff, faculty, and alumni.
-The RRC is open to everyone but we strive to emphasize and foster the access, retention, and graduation of Chicano/a-Latino/a students as well as create strong connections with our surrounding community.
+The Raza is open to everyone but we strive to emphasize and foster the access, retention, and graduation of Chicano/a-Latino/a students as well as create strong connections with our surrounding community.

 The UCSD Women's Center is a space in which people work collaboratively to foster the educational, professional, and personal development of diverse groups of women.
 The Center provides education and support to all members of UCSD regarding gender issues, with the goal of promoting an inclusive and equitable campus community.